RyanMyrvold/Performance-Decorators/README.md

 # 🌌 TyDy
-🛠 Dynamic, type-safe utilities for TypeScript, focusing on runtime type safety, in under 150 Lines of Code.
+🛠 Dynamic, type-safe utilities for TypeScript, focusing on runtime type safety.
 ## 🎉 Introduction
 The name "TyDy" is a blend of "Ty" and "Dy," where "Ty" represents type, and "Dy" suggests "dynamic."
 It reflects the core focus of the library, which is to provide dynamic and type-safe utilities at runtime.
 TyDy is geared towards developers who need to handle and ensure type safety during runtime, especially when dealing with dynamic data structures in TypeScript.
 This is particularly useful when working with data whose structure might not be known at compile time but needs to be validated and manipulated safely during execution.